Fylipp/easy-http-console/README.md

-**EasyHttpConsole** is a simple library for easily adding console interfaces that can be accessed via the web to applications.
+**easy-http-console** is a simple library for easily adding console interfaces that can be accessed via the web to applications.
 The user interface is served via HTTP and the commands and responses are sent other websockets.

 ## How do I use it?